 Key takeaways

 Installment loans are credit products allowing you to borrow a lump sum you repay in fixed, monthly installments over a set period of time.
-Many lending options are installment loans, including personal loans, mortgages, auto loans and student loans.
+There are many types of installment loans, including personal loans, mortgages, auto loans and student loans.

 If you haven’t already taken out an installment loan, you likely will at some point in your life.
 Luckily, choosing the right installment loan and managing it well can help you afford expenses and improve your credit score.